sable-starflower/DrugPolicyFix/README.md

 # Mod details

 No more fiddling around having to update drug policies when you add new drugs or remove them from your game part way through a save game.
-This mod will do it &quot;automagically&quot; for you.
+This mod will do it "automagically" for you.

 No more struggling to find the drug you want on a policy: they will now be sorted into alphabetical order.